Tristan296/DeepPlate/README.md

 ## General Information

-- This project aims to simplify the process of detecting and classifying objects in images using advanced machine learning techniques.
+- This project aims to simplify the process of detecting and classifying text in vehicle regos using advanced machine learning techniques.
-- It solves the problem of manual image classification by automating the process.
-- The purpose of this project is to provide an easy-to-use tool for developers and researchers working with image data.

 ## Technologies Used